danmayer/danmayer.github.com/_posts/2012-11-11-bugs-per-line-of-code-ratio.md

 --[not quite what was said in Pulp Fiction](http://quotes.dictionary.com/And_I_will_strike_down_upon_thee_with)

 I think bugs to LOC ratio is one of the main reasons having a large codebase is bad.
 I believe the cognitive load of having to write code that functions around all the bugs/quirks in a code base is why progress slows so much on larger code bases.
-I think large codebases being bad is why SOA, [Micro-Service Architecture](https://www.youtube.com/watch?v=2rKEveL55TY), Heroku's [Lightweight Web Services](http://rubyconf2008.confreaks.com/lightweight-web-services.html), and Github's [building mini-apps](http://zachholman.com/posts/scaling-github-employees/) is the solution all larger apps end up moving towards.
+I think large codebases being bad is one of the reasons why SOA, [Micro-Service Architecture](https://www.youtube.com/watch?v=2rKEveL55TY), Heroku's [Lightweight Web Services](http://rubyconf2008.confreaks.com/lightweight-web-services.html), and Github's [building mini-apps](http://zachholman.com/posts/scaling-github-employees/) is the solution all larger apps end up moving towards.

 While I still place a incredibly high value on the readability of code, and often find a Collection#each accumulating into another variable more readable than Collection#inject.
 I think developers should error on the side of less code, unless there are clear improvements to having more code.
 Especially when trying to refactor to improve the readability of the code.